Epic’s antitrust case against Apple’s App Store monopoly

 Other possible allies

 Epic mentioned a couple of other companies that might be sympathetic to its case.
 Epic Games noted that Microsoft said that its Project xCloud test had expired on the Apple App Store and would not launch on that platform.
-Apple confirmed that it rejected xCloud for violating Apple’s policies—the same policies described above that are designed to protect Apple’s monopoly over the iOS app distribution market, Epic said.
+Apple confirmed that it rejected xCloud for violating its policies — the same policies described above that are designed to protect Apple’s monopoly over the iOS app distribution market, Epic said.
 Microsoft expressed its discontent, saying Apple is “stand[ing] alone as the only general-purpose platform to deny consumers from

-cloud gaming and game subscription services like Xbox Game Pass”
+cloud gaming and game subscription services like Xbox Game Pass.”

 On top of that, on August 7, Facebook said it had unsuccessfully attempted for six months to obtain Apple’s approval of a new Facebook Gaming app that would allow users to watch livestreams of online games and then play those games directly within the Facebook Gaming app.
 As it had done with Microsoft, Apple refused to allow Facebook to distribute its competing game store on the App Store.